tfolbrecht/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML helps search engines and alternative display modes for humans like ereaders for the blind more easily interpret content.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 3. What are the 4 areas of the box model?

+Border, Padding, Content, Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+It sets elements vertical alignment on center

 5. Explain why git is valuable to a team of developers.

+git lets you version code.
+It lets maintainers agree on what the most current version is.
+It makes it easy for anyone to submit their changes, and compare different versions of code to each other.
+It makes it easier for developers to resolve conflicts while working on the same code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.